Priscilla on The Trail of Tears

 How old was Priscilla on the Trail?

 We have no way of knowing, and probably neither did she.
 She was tiny as an adult, so her size may have been misleading.
 Mrs. Lough Snider, who had seen Priscilla when she was a child, said Priscilla came to Mulkeytown around age 9.
 Maurice Metzger in Illinois Magazine says she was about 9 when Silkwood first met her on a plantation.
-Ruby Henderson (whom I consider the most reliable Priscilla authority we have) wrote she was "about 14" when Mr. Silkwood bought Priscilla's freedom.
+The late Ruby Henderson (whom I consider one the most reliable Priscilla authority we have) wrote she was "about 14" when Mr. Silkwood secured Priscilla's freedom.

 Originally there was only a small sandstone marker on Priscilla's gravesite at Reid-Kirkpatrick Cemetery at the Silkwood family plot.
 Two Christopher teachers, Lela Penwarden Spegal and Eloise Davis along with their students and parents collected money and provided a new tombstone probably in 1961.
 Because people living at that time knew Priscilla personally, I think the 1824 birth year used was probably as accurate as we will ever be able to get.
 The inscription reads as follows: